 Trends in South Korea

+Trends in South Korea move fast.
 Koreans are extremely fashion-conscious, a fact visible in almost every facet of daily life.
-New shops and eateries pop up overnight to keep up with current trends.
-This dynamism requires expats to be flexible to keep up with changes in trends.
+New shops and eateries pop up overnight to keep up with current styles.
+Don’t be surprised if your favourite café closes and reopens as something completely different within months.

-For the fashion-conscious, it's wise to mirror the dress code of people of a similar age.
-In the workplace, it's advisable to dress formally for the first week or two and then adjust according to one's particular work environment.
-Women should note that although they can wear short skirts, no cleavage should ever be shown.
-Women also usually cover their shoulders.
+For the fashion-conscious, it’s wise to mirror the dress code of people of a similar age.
+In the workplace, it’s advisable to dress formally for the first week or two and then adjust according to your particular work environment.
+Workplace attire has become more relaxed since the pandemic, although Korean offices still tend toward business casual at a minimum.
+Women should note that although short skirts are perfectly acceptable, cleavage should never be shown, and shoulders are usually covered.

-A further adjustment that foreigners will need to make is that shoes should be taken off whenever a home is entered.
-Most locals keep a pair of indoor shoes that they change into after arriving home.
-Some restaurants also require patrons to remove their shoes before entering the dining area.
+A further adjustment you’ll need to make is removing your shoes whenever you enter a home.
+Most locals keep a pair of indoor slippers that they change into after arriving home.
+Traditional restaurants with floor seating also require patrons to remove their shoes before entering the dining area, while Western-style restaurants with chairs and tables do not.

 Space in South Korea

-Another cultural aspect that takes some getting used to is the use of space.
+Space in South Korea takes some getting used to.
 South Korean cities are crowded with apartment blocks, skyscrapers and bustling markets.
-Being able to adopt an 'Eastern space not Western space' mindset will be helpful, especially when negotiating apartment sizes or Seoul subway carriages during peak hours.
-Although the cities are crowded, there are plenty of forests, beaches and islands to escape to on the weekends.
+Being able to adopt an ‘Eastern space, not Western space’ mindset will be helpful, especially when negotiating apartment sizes or making your way through Seoul subway carriages during peak hours.
+Studio apartments in Seoul are typically significantly smaller than Western standards.
+The cities are crowded, but there are plenty of forests, beaches and islands that offer weekend escapes.

 Women in South Korea